plaimi/www/~alexander/haskell.markdown

 * <div id="green">[Aditya Bhargava: Three Useful Monads](http://adit.io/posts/2013-06-10-three-useful-monads.html) * </div>
   A pleasant intro to the writer, reader and state monads.
 Builds on the previous one, and continues the simplifications, unfortunately.

+* <div id="yellow">[Graham Hutton: A tutorial on the universality and  expressiveness of fold](http://www.cs.nott.ac.uk/~gmh/fold.pdf) * * </div>
+  Comprehensive introduction to fold (AKA reduce, insert, inject, etc.), using lists as an example data structure.
+The reader is expected to know basic functional programming, and I'd recommend not being a stranger to arithmetic and algebra.
+Haskell is used as an example language, but the code is intended to be generalisable.
+The paper teaches you to derive functions using fold.
+This is slightly nontrivial, and I don't recommend this as an introduction to practical use of fold per se.
+That said, fold (λx g → fold (λy → g) (g [1])) (1 :) is the scariest function you'll encounter here, so it's not *that* scary.

 * <div id="red">[Philip Wadler: Comprehending Monads](http://www.diku.dk/hjemmesider/ansatte/henglein/papers/wadler1992.pdf) *** </div>
   Maybe the ultimate guide to comprehending monads?
 Bit difficult material though -- best understand how to use them.
 See the imperative programming section.
 This paper is kind of like to monads what Type classes in Haskell are to type classes.